nurettin/pristine_text/README.md

 # PristineText

-This gem uses unicode_utils to lowercase text, removes non-letters, strips and squeezes whitespace, then optionally stemwords (from stemming-tools) to stem every word.
+This gem uses unicode_utils to lowercase text, removes non-letters, strips and squeezes whitespace, then optionally uses stemwords (from libstemming-tools) to stem every word.

 ## Installation